imperial-qore/line-solver/README.md

 | [Python Native](python/) | python/ | Python 3.11+             | Stable                    | [PDF](https://line-solver.sourceforge.net/doc/LINE-user-python.pdf), [Primer](https://line-solver.sourceforge.net/doc/LINE-primer-python.pdf) | [Sphinx](https://line-solver.sourceforge.net/sphinx/index.html) |
 | [C++](cpp/) | cpp/ | C++17 compiler | Beta | [PDF](https://line-solver.sourceforge.net/doc/LINE-user-cpp.pdf), [Primer](https://line-solver.sourceforge.net/doc/LINE-primer-cpp.pdf) | [Doxygen](https://line-solver.sourceforge.net/doxygen-cpp/index.html) |

 The `jar/` folder contains the canonical Java implementation, building `common/jline.jar`, which is callable from any JVM language.
-A former JPype-based Python Wrapper has been retired; native Python users should use the `python/` folder, and users needing JAR-backed performance can call `common/jline.jar` directly.
-The JAR implementation offers better performance than the native Python version for large-scale and layered models.
+Native Python users should use the `python/` folder, while users needing portability can call `common/jline.jar` directly: it is a single self-contained artifact that runs unchanged on any platform with a JVM, requiring no toolchain, compilation or platform-specific build.

 The `cpp/` folder holds a header-only C++ port (`cpp/include/line/`), the `line-cli` binary and the native LDES simulation engine.
+It is the fastest of the implementations, which matters most for large-scale and layered models.
 It ships as source; build it with `cpp/make.sh -O` for an optimized build.

 ## Command-Line Interface